eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

-Building on the requirements of \[Topic 12\], having in mind both the need for interoperability on the one hand and the varied nature of attestations and organizations specifying those attestations on the other hand, the following principals were defined:
+Building on the requirements of \[Topic 12\], having in mind both the need for interoperability on the one hand and the varied nature of attestations and organisations specifying those attestations on the other hand, the following principals were defined:

 -   Attestation Rulebooks for QEAAs and PuB-EAAs used within the EUDI